 - About A-State

 After receiving your I-20 or DS-2019, verify that your information on your form is correct.
 If you find mistakes, notify our office immediately.
-If everything appears correct, please read page 3 of your document and sign your name and date on the first page acknowledging you read page 3.
+If everything appears correct, please read your document carefully and then sign your name and date on the front page.

-Prior to applying for your visa, you must pay your SEVIS fee to the U.S. Department of Homeland Security at fmjfee.com
+Prior to applying for your visa, you must pay your SEVIS fee to the U.S. Department of Homeland Security at https://www.fmjfee.com/i901fee/index.html.

 Once paid, schedule your visa interview with your nearest embassy or consulate.
 Check your wait time at the closest Consulate or Embassy here: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/wait-times.html